INFRARED PHOTODISSOCIATION SPECTROSCOPY OF METAL WATER INTERACTIONS

 Metal cation water complexes are formed via laser ablation in a pulsed nozzle molecular beam configuration.
-Ions are then mass selected in a reflectron time-of-flight mass spectrometer to be analyzed.
+Ions are then mass selected in a reflectron time-of-flight mass spectrometer and analyzed.
 IR photodissociation spectroscopy is used to investigate M$^+$(H$_2$O) complexes in the OH stretching region.
-Alkali, alkaline earth, and first row transition metals are analyzed in this study to determine if any trends are present.
-By looking at the shift of the symmetric and asymmetric stretches of water, the bonding aspects of the metal water complex can be determined.
-Different characteristics are present depending on the metal that is studied.
-For some metals there is a greater red shift in the OH stretching frequencies than in others, which is not directly tied to the binding energy.
-Along with shifts in the frequencies of the water molecule, there are also differences in the relative intensities of the bands that change with each metal.
+Different metals, including alkali, alkaline earth, and first row transition metals are analyzed in this study to determine if any trends are present.
+By looking at the shift of the symmetric and asymmetric stretches of water, the bonding schemes of the metal water complex can be determined.
+Some metals show a greater red shift in the OH stretching frequencies than others, which is not directly tied to the binding energy.
+Along with the studies of the monohydrated metal complexes, a systematic study of the solvation of a metal cation will be presented and compared to previous work.

 Author Institution: Department of Chemistry, University of Georgia, Athens, GA, 30602-2556